What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Others use their fake identity to meet up with the victim in person, and this could be extremely dangerous.

-The word ‘Catfish’ became famous when a documentary of the same name released in 2010.
-The story of the literature is that a man falls in love on Facebook with a woman and finds out that her identity was a lie.
-Since then, people started using the term to describe people pretend to be others on social media.
+The word ‘Catfish’ became famous when a documentary on the same name was released in 2010.
+The story of the literature is that a man falls in love on Facebook with a woman and finds out that her identity is a lie.
+Since then, people started using the term to describe people who pretend to be others on social media.

 Why People Catfish?